 - Salt and pepper

-2 In the same oil, brown the minced onion, add the chopped tomato.
-Add chicken broth.
+2 Sauté tomatoes and onion, add broth: Add the chopped onions to the pan and sauté until lightly browned, about 5 minutes.
+Add the chopped tomatoes.
+Add the chicken broth.
 Season with salt and pepper to taste.